AI’s Next Personalization Frontier: Local Experiences

 Customizing Content for Different Countries

 Localization means adapting and customizing content for different locales – a complex process that requires an understanding of idioms and cultural norms, among many other matters.
 If you have ever used Google to search for content in different countries, you’ve probably seen how the world’s leading search engine attempts to offer results relevant to the region you are searching from and the language your search query is written in.
 If you type “car” in the United States, ideally Google should serve images of automobiles that reflect your own tastes as an American consumer based on Google’s algorithm that understands, among other things, what kinds of car brands are popular in your area.
-Ideally, Google would serve up a completely different set of images for “car” in areas of Russia, where smaller and more fuel-efficient automobiles such as the locally manufactured Lada Granta and Lada Vesta are especially popular, currently constituting for almost a third of all registered vehicles in the country.
+Ideally, Google would serve up a completely different set of images for “car” in areas of Russia, where smaller and more fuel-efficient automobiles such as the locally manufactured Lada Granta and Lada Vesta are especially popular, with the vehicles produced under the Lada brand reportedly constituting for almost 30% of all registered vehicles in the country as of the article publication date.

 To cite another example, a major home improvement retailer is currently working with Pactera EDGE to adjust its merchandise catalogues and localize its AI recommendation engine for multiple regions the customer is purchasing from.
 That way, the retailer provides a lot more relevant and personalized experience beyond the rather generic “also frequently bought together” type of recommendation that many retailers already use.